Learn about Liberty Victoria: protecting YOUR

 M47/2012: the High Court held invalid a regulation which prevented the

-to security.
-Accordingly, a majority of the Court held that the decision to
+risk to security.
+Accordingly, a majority of the Court held that the decision

-refuse the plaintiff a protection visa on the basis of that regulation had not
+to refuse the plaintiff a protection visa on the basis of that regulation had

 people put around emails saying that refugees get more government benefits than